Home » 7 Kakariki Sounds And Meanings (Explained)

 If a Kakariki hasn’t begun talking, start with simple words with no more than two syllables.

-A phrase like “Hello” is ideal as it has two syllables, and you can use it daily in an authentic situation (greeting your Kakariki in the morning).
+A phrase like “Hello” is ideal as it has two syllables and can be used daily in an authentic situation (e.g., greeting your Kakariki in the morning).

 When your Kakariki is relaxed, say “He-llo” in a high-pitched tone.
-According to Omelet, it’s best to express words with emotion and to use a high-pitched tone, as parrots respond better to higher pitches.
+It’s better to express words with emotion and to use a high-pitched tone, as parrots respond better to higher pitches.

-Both male and female kakarikis can talk, although males seem chattier than females.
-That’s not to say a female couldn’t be taught to talk more.
+Both male and female kakarikis can talk, although males are chattier than females.

 In terms of kakariki sounds, the most common female kakariki sounds are “ka ka ka” chattering and singing.
-Some kakariki owners also report female kakarikis purring when they’re happy and content.
+Some owners also report female kakarikis purring when they’re contented.

 Female kakarikis are less likely to make the beak clicking sound that pre-empts regurgitation.
 This is because regurgitation is a male mating behavior in kakarikis.